 So, which vaccines should you receive during pregnancy?

-The flu vaccine usually becomes available in September and is offered throughout flu season.
-CDC recommends getting a flu vaccine by the end of October despite flu seasons varying in their timing from season to season.
+The flu shot usually becomes available in September and is offered throughout flu season.
+CDC recommends getting a flu shot by the end of October despite flu seasons varying in their timing each year.
 This timing helps protect a pregnant woman before flu activity begins to increase.
 Protection begins about two weeks after you get the flu shot and lasts at least six to eight months.
 It is necessary to receive the seasonal flu shot each year to be protected in the current flu season.
 Getting vaccinated during your pregnancy may also help protect your baby from getting sick during the first 6 months of life!
 This is especially important because infants less than 6 months of age cannot receive the flu vaccine.

 “I just had a Tdap vaccine a couple years ago – so I don’t need another one, right?”
 Melissa asked a very common question we receive regarding the Tdap vaccine during pregnancy.
-Although this vaccine is recommended for adults every 10 years, for people who are pregnant, receiving the shot in the 3rd trimester (specifically 27-36 weeks gestation) can help the baby get as many of the mother’s antibodies as possible.
-After delivery, these antibodies provide some protection against pertussis (a very contagious respiratory infection) until the baby can receive his/her own dTAP vaccine (at 2 months of age).
-Additionally, if everyone who lives with you and any caregivers get the vaccine, it can lower the chance for the baby to get pertussis.
+Although this vaccine is recommended for adults every 10 years, for women who are pregnant, receiving the shot in the 3rd trimester (specifically 27-36 weeks gestation) can help the baby get as many of the mother’s antibodies as possible.
+After delivery, these antibodies provide some protection against pertussis, also known as whooping cough (a very contagious respiratory infection), until the baby can receive his/her own dTAP vaccine (starting at 2 months of age).
+Additionally, if everyone who lives with you and any caregivers get the vaccine, it can lower the chance for the baby to be exposed to pertussis.

 There are no Vaccines to Prevent Some Infections

-Many people are packing their bags for a getaway during these summer months.
+Many people are packing their bags for a getaway during the summer months.
 If you are considering an upcoming vacation or babymoon, it’s important to protect yourself from viruses and infections with the appropriate vaccines for that area.
 Where are you headed?
 Check with your healthcare provider regarding any specific travel vaccines you might need.
-CDC recommends discussing any travel plans with your provider 4-6 weeks before your trip.
-Contact MotherToBaby to check the information on any vaccines your healthcare provider recommends.
+CDC recommends discussing any travel plans with your provider at least 4-6 weeks before your trip.
+Contact MotherToBaby to check the information on any vaccines your healthcare provider recommends

-Although masks are no longer required in most public areas, this is still a great way to reduce the risk for infections and illness while around others!
-Good hand washing, good ventilation, air conditioning, staying outdoors as much as possible, etc. can also be considered.
+Although masks are no longer required in most public areas, this is still a great way to reduce the risk for infections while around others!
+Good hand washing is also the most simple and effective way to prevent the spreading of germs to keep you healthy.

 After chatting with Melissa, she decided to make her appointment for her COVID-19 and Tdap vaccines (you can get them at the same time!) and will go in ASAP when the flu vaccine for this season is available.
 She felt reassured knowing she had decided to give herself and her developing baby the best protection from these illnesses as possible.
 “Thank you for all this info!
 I just want to make the best choice for me and my baby – I feel so much better.”